chauxvive/100-days-of-code/log.md

 * fighting with iOS virtual machine install
   * hours of reading, fixing other permission read/write errors, changing Bios settings, restarting, changing other settings, figuring out other errors
   * installing High Sierra!
 My beautiful virtual machine!
+  * Ah the default language was set to Russian.
+At least I can sound things out.
+Fixed?
+  * My repair and accidental restart corrupted the install file.
+Back to the drawing board.

 TO DO:
 * get mpaul.us SSL